Aarhus University Press focusses on:

 About the press

-The Press began as a private foundation in 1985 aiming to promote the dissemination of research results and the results of trade union activities at Aarhus University.
+The Press began as a private foundation in 1985 aiming to promote the dissemination of research results at Aarhus University.
 On 1 June 2013 the Press became a limited liability company 100 % owned by the Aarhus University Research Foundation.